Cross-platform C SDK logo

 Return

-TRUE if the request has been processed correctly.
+TRUE if the request has been carried out correctly.
 If FALSE, in error we will have the cause.

 Remarks

 The request is synchronous, that is, the program will be stopped until the server responds.
-If we want an asynchronous model we will have to create a parallel thread that manages the request.
-HTTP redirections are resolved automatically.
+If we want an asynchronous model we must create a parallel thread that manages the request.
+HTTP redirects are resolved automatically.
+See HTTP sessions.

 http_post ()